Working with Resource Monitors¶

-When a resource monitor reaches a threshold for a trigger, it generates a notification for the action defined for the threshold:
+When a resource monitor reaches the threshold for an action, it generates one of the following notifications, based on the action performed:

-- Suspend the assigned warehouse(s) after all running queries complete.
+- The assigned warehouses will be suspended after all running queries complete.

-Notifications are received by account administrators through the web interface and/or email; however, by default, notifications are disabled:
+Notifications can be received by account administrators through the web interface and/or email; however, by default, notifications are not enabled:

 - To receive notifications, each account administrator must explicitly enable notifications through their preferences in the web interface.

-- In addition, if an account administrator chooses to receive email notifications, they must provide (and verify) a valid email address before they will receive any emails.
+- In addition, if an account administrator chooses to receive email notifications, they must provide a valid email address (and verify the address) before they will receive any emails.

 DDL for Resource Monitors¶